risabhmishra/algotrading-sentimentanalysis-genai/README.md

 # AlgoTrading with Sentiment Analysis and Backtesting using GenAI

-This project provides a framework for sentiment analysis on stock market data and conducting backtesting using Backtrader.
-It includes functions for downloading stock data from Yahoo Finance, preprocessing sentiment data, and running backtests with customizable strategies.
+This project provides a versatile framework for sentiment analysis on stock market data, conducting backtesting with Backtrader and leveraging generative AI models such as OpenAI, Llama, and Transformers pipeline for sentiment data analysis.
+It encompasses functionalities for downloading stock data from Yahoo Finance, fetching stock market news data using Alpaca APIs, preprocessing sentiment data, and running backtests with customizable strategies.
+Integrating advanced language models enhances the sentiment analysis process, allowing for a more nuanced understanding of market sentiments.

 ## Table of Contents